 This course provides an engaging and relevant introduction to the world of sport.
-It incorporates important aspects of the industry, such as fitness testing and training for sport and exercise, the psychology of sport, practical sports performance and sports leadership.
-It enables pupils to develop and apply their knowledge, whilst also developing a range of relevant practical, communication and technical skills.
+It incorporates important aspects of the industry, such as preparing participants to take part in sport, improving and analysing sports performance and developing fitness to improve sports performance.
+This course enables you to develop and apply your knowledge, whilst also developing a range of relevant practical, communication and technical skills.

 How will pupils learn?

-This course will be delivered through a mixture of theory and practical lessons, enhancing pupils’ knowledge and understanding of the key theoretical aspects of sport and exercise and using this to enhance personal performance in a range of areas including sports performance and leading others.
+This course will be delivered through a mixture of theory and practical lessons, enhancing your knowledge and understanding of the key theoretical aspects of sport and exercise and using this to enhance personal performance in a range of areas including sports performance and leading and officiating others.